 Hurricane Dorian wasn’t the only vortex that the southeastern US had to worry about this week.
 The cyclone spawned tornadoes in parts of the Carolinas – typical of hurricanes that get enough of their circulation over land.

 Most of Florida and parts of Georgia were under tornado watches Sunday as the hurricane’s destructive core powered its way into Florida’s Gulf Coast, and tornado warnings followed.

-Nearly all tropical cyclones that hit the United States produce at least one tornado, "provided enough of the ... cyclone's circulation moves over land," the National Oceanic and Atmospheric Administration said.
+Nearly all tropical cyclones that reach the United States produce at least one tornado, “provided enough of the … cyclone’s circulation moves over land,” the National Oceanic and Atmospheric Administration says.

 In the Northern Hemisphere, this vertical shear is especially pronounced in a tropical cyclone’s front-right (generally the northeast) quadrant.

 That’s because, in this hemisphere, a cyclone rotates counterclockwise, and on the east side of the storm, the “outer bands come on shore at an angle typically bringing winds from the southeast,” CNN meteorologist Taylor Ward said.